adaptun/cache-objectscript-syntax-colorer/README.md

 You need any Caché version that has %Library.SyntaxColor class.

-Import color.xml and run it.
+Import color.xml and run color.csp.